Rotating Scalar Field and Formation of Bose Stars: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Bodo Schwabe and Mateja Gosenca for helpful discussions and helping with the publicly available code \texttt{AxioNyx}.
-The authors would also like to thank Profs.
-Dmitry G. Levkov and Dilip Angom for the valuable suggestions.
+We are grateful to Bodo Schwabe, Mateja Gosenca, and Dilip Angom for helpful discussions and helping with the publicly available code \texttt{AxioNyx}.
 All the computations are accomplished on the Vikram-100 HPC cluster at Physical Research Laboratory, Ahmedabad.